DHTMLX/gantt-docs/data/api/gantt_movetask.md

 - tindex	number					the index of the position that the task will be moved to <br> (the index within a branch)
 * parent	string, number			the parent id.
 If specified, the <b>tindex</b> will  refer to the  index in the <br> <b>'parent'</b> branch

+@return
+- result	boolean		returns `false` if the action has been canceled using api/gantt_onbeforetaskmove_event.md, returns `true` otherwise

 @example:
 var tasks = {
   data:[